Sixteen Thirty Fund: 2020 election cycle

 The Sixteen Thirty Fund spent $410 million in the 2020 election cycle, which was more than the Democratic National Committee spent.
 In 2020, the group received mystery donations as large as $50 million and disseminated grants to more than 200 groups.
 The group's expenditures focused on helping Democrats defeat President Donald Trump and winning back control of the United States Senate.
 The group financed attack ads against Trump and vulnerable Republican senators and funded various issue advocacy campaigns.
 Funding went to groups opposing Trump's Supreme Court nominees, supporting liberal ballot measures and policy proposals at the state level, and opposing Republican tax and health care policies.
 The Sixteen Thirty Fund raised $390 million in 2020, with half of that amount coming from just four donors.

 The Sixteen Thirty Fund gave $7 million to a North Carolina group called Piedmont Rising, which ran advertisements attacking Republican U.S. Senator Thom Tillis.
 According to The New York Times, "Some of the group's ads were designed to look like local news reports from an outlet calling itself the 'North Carolina Examiner.'"

 The Atlantic called the Sixteen Thirty Fund "the indisputable heavyweight of Democratic dark money," noting that it was the second-largest super-PAC donor in 2020, donating $61 million of "effectively untraceable money to progressive causes."

 In 2020, the Sixteen Thirty Fund gave $10.5 million to the conservative anti-Donald Trump group Defending Democracy Together, which was founded by Bill Kristol in 2018.
 Defending Democracy Together supported Nikki Haley and ran advertisements against Trump in the 2024 Republican presidential primary in New Hampshire, leading the campaign for Haley to call the organization "an unaffiliated outside group that has nothing to do with our campaign."

-In 2020, The Klarman Family Foundation gave New Venture Fund $16.3 million.
+In 2020, the Klarman Family Foundation gave the New Venture Fund $16.3 million.
 New Venture Fund contributed more than $86 million in 2020 to Sixteen Thirty Fund.